awsdocs/aws-doc-sdk-examples/scripts/README.md

 To run the unit tests associated with this script, in a command window at the `scripts\tests` folder of the repository, run `python -m pytest test_checkin_tests.py`.

-## Readme summarizer
+## README summarizer

 Gathers titles and purpose statements from README.md files and generates a top-level README.md file at the specified root.
-This README lists all of the examples along with their purposes.
+This README lists all of the examples and their purposes.
 Any existing README.md file at the root is overwritten.

 This script is currently intended for use only with the Python subsection of the repo, but could be expanded in the future.